-Do not use conventional lead-acid type batteries as the battery is installed sideways on the vehicle.
+Do not use conventional lead-acid type batteries.
 Acid may leak out through the battery vent of a conventional lead-acid type battery.
 Acid may also leak if the battery case is cracked or damaged, which can cause severe burns.